pixijs/guides/_basics/getting-started.md

 ## Advanced Users

 A quick note before we start: this guide is aimed at beginning PixiJS developers who have minimal experience developing JavaScript-based applications.
-If you are a coding veteran, you may find that the level of detail here is not helpful.
-If that's the case, you may want to skim this guide, then jump into [how to work with PixiJS and packers](TODO) like webpack and npm.
+If you are a coding veteran, you may find that the level of detail here is not helpful.  {% comment %}If that's the case, you may want to skim this guide, then jump into [how to work with PixiJS and packers](TODO) like webpack and npm. {% endcomment %}  If that's the case, you may want to skip ahead.

 ## A Note About JavaScript